lakshyawardhansinghrathore/FinSight/README.md

 | **Top Risk Factors** | Key risks identified in the annual report |
 | **Top Growth Drivers** | Key growth catalysts identified in the report |

----

-## 🔒 Security Notes

-- Never commit your `.env` file — it is already in `.gitignore`
-- Do NOT use quotes around values in `.env` when using Docker `--env-file`
-- Store all credentials (Gemini API Key, Supabase password) securely
-- When deploying to Render, add environment variables directly in the Render dashboard

----

 ## 🐳 Docker